-Lynne inherited her hooded eyes from her mum and felt she looked tired all the time and was frustrated she couldn’t use eyeliner.
-She decided to fix the problem and had eye surgery along with a brow lift with Dr Craig Layt on the Gold Coast.
+Lynne inherited her hooded eyes from her mum and felt she looked tired all the time and was frustrated she couldn’t use eyeliner until she decided to fix the problem and had Blepharoplasty – eyelid surgery along with a brow lift with Dr Craig Layt on the Gold Coast.
 She’s not only thrilled with her results but her vision has also improved.

 Trish: Oh, hey, everyone.
 So it’s Trish here from Transforming Bodies, Plastic Surgery Stories and today, I’m joined by the lovely Lynn.
 Now Lynn, has just recently had some surgery with Dr. Craig Layt who’s at The Layt Clinic up in Southport.
 He also practises in Ballina.
 And we’re gonna talk to her about a couple of treatments that Lynn’s had.
 She’s had a blepharoplasty, and also a brow lift.
 Welcome Lynn.